 By Zach Long

-If you want to attend the biggest music festival in Chicago, get your tickets to Lollapalooza.
-Attendees at the Grant Park fest enjoy four whole days of bands, heat and huge crowds near some of Chicago's best attractions.
-Lolla's 2019 lineup hasn't been announced yet, but you can expect a bill packed with pop, rock, hip-hop and electrionic acts as well as a long list of aftershows at local music venues.
-Before you head to the Loop, learn everything you need to know about the year's biggest music event as well as wild photos from previous editions.
+Looking for the biggest music festival in Chicago?
+Welcome to Lollapalooza 2019.
+Attendees at the annual Grant Park event enjoy four whole days of bands, heat and huge crowds, all in the vicinity of some of Chicago's best attractions.
+This year, Ariana Grande, Childish Gambino, Twenty One Pilots, Tame Impala, the Strokes and the Chainsmokers top a lineup of more than 170 acts—many of whom will also perform during aftershows at some of Chicago's best music venues.
+Before you head to the Loop, learn everything you need to know about the year's most colossal music event and take a look at some wild photos from previous editions.

 RECOMMENDED: Complete coverage of Chicago's summer music festivals